Prisoner Who Escaped From San Quentin After Christmas Caught At Taco Bell

 Mendoza is already serving five years for the use of a deadly weapon during a carjacking and avoiding a law officer while he was driving recklessly.
 He was sentenced in 2017 for his crimes.

 A brief timeline of Mendoza’s escape from San Quentin State Prison indicates that Mendoza had been assigned to work outside the penitentiary’s secured perimeter.
-He was then reported as a missing inmate when the prison performed an institutional count at approximately 9:35 on Wednesday, December 26.
+He was then reported as a missing inmate when the prison performed a head count at approximately 9:35 on Wednesday, December 26.

 He then carjacked another victim in a Home Depot parking lot which is located close to San Quentin State Prison.
 He took the victim’s Toyota RAV4.